Created in partnership with Mummy's Star

 Pregnancy and surgery both increase the risk of a blood clot.
 Cancer itself can also increase the risk of a blood clot.
 Your surgeon and specialist nurse will give you advice about ways to reduce this risk.

 They may ask you to wear compression stockings before your operation and for a few weeks after it.
 They will also encourage you to get up and walk about soon after your operation.
-Your nurse may give you injections under the skin to reduce the risk of a blood clot.
+You may have injections under the skin to help reduce the risk of getting a clot.

 A clot can cause:

-• pain, redness and swelling in your leg or arm
+• pain, or warmth and swelling in your leg or arm

 • breathlessness